-Step III - Arbitration.
-If the decision of the City Attorney or his designee has not satisfactorily resolved the grievance, the Association may request arbitration in writing to the City, by forwarding the request for arbitration to the City Attorney's Office no later than fifteen (15) calendar days after the aggrieved Employee and his representative (if represented) receives the response in Step II.
-Either party shall request the Federal Mediation and Conciliation Services (FMCS) or American Arbitration Association, whomever is less expensive to submit a list of seven (7) arbitrators.
+Step IV - Arbitration.
+If the decision of the City Manager has not satisfactorily resolved the grievance, the aggrieved Employee and/or Association may request arbitration in writing to the City, by forwarding the request for arbitration to the City Manager's Office no later than fifteen (15) calendar days after the aggrieved Employee receives the City Manager or designee's response in Step III.
+Either party shall request the American Arbitration Association to submit a list of seven (7) arbitrators.
 A copy of this request shall concurrently be mailed to the other party.
 The American Arbitration Association shall furnish selective lists until an arbitrator is selected by the Parties.
 The arbitrator shall be selected and shall conduct the arbitration proceedings in accordance with the rules established by the American Arbitration Association, except as modified by this Agreement.
-If the aggrieved Employee fails to appeal the unresolved grievance to arbitration in accordance with the provisions set forth herein, then the grievance is considered resolved on the basis of the City's last grievance response and it is barred
+If the aggrieved Employee fails to appeal the unresolved grievance to arbitration in accordance with the provisions set forth herein, then the grievance is considered resolved on the basis of the City's last grievance response and it is barred from Step IV arbitration.